- Configuration commands for configuring systems, servers, target groups, and the DSC repository

-- In the Syntax description, the word following a parameter is a placeholder that indicates that you must enter a value for the parameter.
+- In the syntax description, the word in italics following a parameter is a placeholder that indicates that you must enter a value for the parameter.
 For example, where the syntax says Type, you might enter backup to specify a backup job for the job type parameter in the command line.

 - Unless a parameter is listed as [Optional], you must specify a value for it.
 For commands that support XML files, you may specify values for parameters in the XML rather than directly in the command line.
 If you specify different parameter values in both the command line and in the XML, the values in the command line are used.

 - Every parameter can be typed as a word or as a single character.
 A vertical bar indicates that you can use either format.
 For example, n|name means that you can type name or n to enter the name parameter.

 - Always type a hyphen before each parameter that you enter.
 For example, after the command name, type -file or -f to specify the file parameter.

 - The value for the file parameter must specify the filename and location of the input or output XML file.